afriesen95/PyDF-Merge/README.md

 ## Usage
 1. Open your terminal of choice to the location of the PDF files to be merged.
-2. Execute the following command:
+2. Use PyDF-Merge as such:
   ```pdfm [-h] resultFileName pdfToMerge [pdfToMerge ...]```